GTBitsOfGood/heart-of-passion/README.md

 This repository aims to support teen volunteers in their retreat planning and budgeting efforts.

-## Setup
+## Development Setup

-- Get a running MongoDB instance
+- Get a locally running MongoDB instance
-- Create a .env file with DATABASE_URL=YOUR-URL-HERE
+- Create a `.env` file in the root of the repository with the content: `DATABASE_URL=YOUR-URL-HERE`
+   - This is generally `DATABASE_URL=mongodb://localhost:27017/heartofpassion`
 - `npm install`
-- `npm start`
+- `npm run dev`

 ## Major Technologies